erickloolpez/erickloolpez/README.md

 <h3 align="center">Hey!
 I'm @erickloolpez (Erick Lopez) 👋</h3>

-I'm studing to be software developer from Ecuador. 🇨🇴
+I'm studing to be a software developer from Ecuador. 🇨🇴

 I currently live in Quito, Ecuador. 🇨🇴

-I have been building APIs and tools for Machine Learning and data systems, in Latin America, the Middle East, and now Europe, with different teams and organizations. 🌎

 I like to build things with SQL , Docker, Python, JavaScript, modern backend APIs, and modern frontend frameworks. 🤖